AldrianLoberiano/Recipe-and-Meal-Planning-App/README.md

 # Recipe and Meal Planning App

 Recipe and Meal Planning App is a single-page React application for planning meals and organizing recipes in one place.
-It supports core day-to-day workflow features: browsing recipes, creating and editing recipe entries, importing recipes, scheduling meals, managing favorites, and generating grocery-list content.
+It supports day-to-day workflow features including recipe management, weekly meal scheduling, nutrition tracking, grocery-list generation, and JSON backup/import for meal plans.

 ## Project Description